Dobby85/hearthjs/docs/tests/README.md

 So, even if you update your configuration, you don't have to update your port request for each test.

+### Test files

+Your tests files must be in a `test` directory in your `api` directories or in a `test` directory at the root of your `server` directory.
+Moreover, they must be JS files starting by `test.`.

+Example:
+*/server/api/myApi/test/test.myFile.js*
+*/server/api/otherApi/test/test.myFile2.js*
+*/server/test/test.myFile3.js*

 ### Datasets

 When you test your API, it can be usefull to have datasets in database.
 You can add and clean them easily.